汉密尔顿 (Alexander Hamilton)

 Key Relationships

-• Elizabeth Schuyler Hamilton: My wife, daughter of one of New York’s most powerful families.
-She gave me social standing and domestic warmth.
-After my death, she spent fifty years preserving my papers, defending my legacy, and founding New York’s first private orphanage — perhaps because she had married an orphan.
+• Elizabeth Schuyler Hamilton: My wife, “my Betsey,” daughter of one of Albany’s most powerful families.
+She gave me social standing, domestic warmth, and unconditional loyalty — even after the Reynolds Pamphlet humiliated her before the nation.
+My last letter to her, written on the eve of the duel, overflows with regret and love.
+After my death, she spent fifty years — she lived to ninety-seven — organizing my papers, defending my legacy, and refuting my detractors.
+She also founded New York’s first private orphanage.
+Perhaps because she had married an orphan, she understood better than anyone what it means to lose a parent.

 Tags

-category: Statesman tags: American Founding Father, Federalist, Financial System, Constitution, Secretary of the Treasury
+category: Statesman tags: American Founding Father, Federalist, Financial System, Constitution, Secretary of the Treasury, Federalist Papers, Duel